rougeth/bottery/docs/views.rst

 Let's create a template called `hello.md`:

 .. code-block:: md

     Hello {{ user.first_name }}!

     Welcome to **Bottery**

 Good!
-Now we need our view to respond with a template instead of a simple string.
+Now we need our view to return a template instead of a simple string.
-To do this, we should user the method `render`:
+To do this, we should user the method `render`.

+Render is a default function that can receive the following parameters:

+*render(message, template_file, context={})*

+Here is an example using render without needing any extra content:

 .. code-block:: py